 2. Modem gets internet connection from the wall mounted Cable Port/Socket

-3. Router gets internet connection from the Modem and creates a Home or Local WiFi Network
+3. Router gets internet connection from the Modem and creates a Home or Local Wi-Fi Network

 Combined Routers and Modems

-However, you can still use your own Router by plugging the Router to one of the Ethernet ports of the combo device.
-This offers you with more control (parental Control Settings) and better performance, in case your Router is more advanced compared to the ISP provided Modem/Router combo.
+This offers you with more control (parental Control Settings) and better performance, especially if your own Router is more advanced compared to the ISP provided Modem/Router combo.

 Difference Between Modem and Router